 - Show a short video introduction to the Edcamp model.
-We recommend showing with the captioning turned on. - Explain the layout of the space, session break-out rooms, rest room facilities, etc. - Review the schedule for the day. - Provide the necessary Wi-Fi information. - Introduce your organizer team, so that attendees know who they can go to for information as the day moves on. - Encourage and inspire!
+We recommend showing with the captioning turned on. - Highlight Edcamp's Code of Conduct in our Terms & Conditions, to promote a respectful, harassment-free experience for all participants. - Explain the layout of the space, session break-out rooms, rest room facilities, etc. - Review the schedule for the day. - Provide the necessary Wi-Fi information. - Introduce your organizer team, so that attendees know who they can go to for information as the day moves on. - Encourage and inspire!
 It's important to have friendly organizers walking around the room and encouraging participants to add a session to the board.